marvel-uiuc/ilw-header-megamenu/README.md

 ## Overview

 An Illinois Mega Menu utilizes the standard design of the header menu, including the ability to have a link and toggle dropdown or just a static label with toggle dropdown.
-The difference will be the dropdown takes up the full-width of the container maxing out at 1240px, exceeding the length of the main nav bar items.
+The difference will be the dropdown takes up the full-width of the container maxing out at 1270px, slightly exceeding the length of the main nav bar items.
 Each dropdown section has a maximum of 4 columns, evenly spaced with a diving bar between each.

 The mega menu is not suited for more than 1 layer of nested lists, if you require more, use the original ilw-header-menu with nested ilw-header-menu-sections instead (flyout menu).